Please do not send Neil Patrick Harris birthday gifts, Twitter

-After starting off the week annoyingly, Neil Patrick Harris decided on Wednesday to double down, committing full-bore to obnoxiousness.
+After starting off the week annoyingly, Neil Patrick Harris decided on Wednesday to double down, committing to full-bore obnoxiousness.

-The inciting incident involved the TV star and perennial award show host failing to recognize fellow famous person, My Crazy Ex-Girlfriend co-creator/star Rachel Bloom.
+The inciting incident involved the TV star and perennial award show host failing to recognize fellow famous person, My Crazy Ex-Girlfriend creator Rachel Bloom.
 During Bloom’s stint as backstage correspondent at the Tonys on Sunday night, Harris tweeted out an unkind assessment of “the woman in the top hat.”
-Bloom hit back with a polite-but-pointed rebuttal, and loads of mutually followers couldn’t tell whether the awkward moment was a bit.
+Bloom hit back with a polite-but-pointed rebuttal, and loads of mutual followers couldn’t tell whether the awkward moment was a bit.
 It wasn’t.

 I’m a big fan of yours.
 We’ve met numerous times and my husband, Dan Gregor, wrote for “How I Met Your Mother” for 5 years.
 Notably, he wrote the episode where your character finally meets his father.